romanovar/evaluation_MIL/readme.md

+[This version](https://github.com/romanovar/evaluation_MIL/tree/v1.0) is the state of the code at the time of my defense.

 # Overview
 This repository constitutes my master graduation project.
 The repository includes Keras/Tensorflow implementation of "Thoracic Disease Identification and Localization with Limited Supervision" https://arxiv.org/abs/1711.06373